 Benefits of MCGT Membership

-Published five times annually, the MCGT newsletter, Outlook, provides our members with important and up-to-date information, resources, and research about giftedness and gifted & talented children both locally and nationally.
+Emailed multiple times a year, the MCGT newsletter, Outlook, provides our members with important and up-to-date information, resources, and research about giftedness and gifted & talented children both locally and nationally.

-MCGTdotnet is an email discussion group established for MCGT members.
-Topics discussed include parenting gifted children, advocating in schools, dealing with social and emotional needs of gifted children, extracurricular opportunities, and other topics of interest to families of gifted children.
+MCGT has a closed Facebook discussion group established for MCGT members.
+Topics discussed include parenting gifted children, advocating in schools, dealing with social and emotional needs of gifted children, extracurricular opportunities, and other topics of interest to families of gifted & talented children.
 Group members can post questions on the group and answer questions from others.
-MCGTdotnet is another way MCGT communicates to its membership.
-Members are invited to join MCGTdotnet by listing an email address on their membership forms.
+Members are invited to email the MCGT office at [email protected] for information on joining the group.

-CHAT Nights are dedicated to informally connecting parents of gifted children.
+CHAT Nights are dedicated to informally connecting parents of gifted & talented children.
 CHAT provides a listening ear, time to share, and cooperative problem solving.
 Each evening will start with a short presentation on a topic of interest.
 Attendees then break into smaller groups for discussion with other parents.
 CHAT Nights are held during October through April.
-See the Coming Up section for schedule of dates, topics, and locations.
+See MCGT’s Event Calendar for schedule of dates, topics, and locations.